zowe/docs-site/docs/user-guide/k8s-config.md

 kubectl port-forward -n zowe svc/discovery-service --address=<your-ip> <external-port>:<internal-port, such as 7553> &
 ```

-The `&` at the command will run the command as a background process, as otherwise it will occupy the terminal indefinitely until canceled as a foreground service.
+The `&` at the command will run the command as a background process, as otherwise, it will occupy the terminal indefinitely until canceled as a foreground service.

 Upon completion, you can finish the setup by [applying zowe and starting it](k8s-using.md).

 ### 4c.
 Create Ingress (Bare-metal)

-An [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) gives Services externally-reachable URLs, and may provide other abilities such as traffic load balancing.
+An [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) gives Services externally-reachable URLs and may provide other abilities such as traffic load balancing.

 To create Ingress, perform the following steps: